A guide to optimizing order fulfillment processes for higher conversion

 2. Automate wherever possible

-Human error is inevitable in a wholly manual order fulfillment process, whether it’s during picking, packing, communication, or inventory management.
-A tech-driven approach cuts out these errors and, in doing so, speeds up the process.
+Human error is inevitable in a fully manual order fulfillment process, whether it’s during picking, packing, communication, or inventory management.
+A pick-and-pack software approach eliminates these errors and, in doing so, speeds up the process.

 What’s more – and this is just as important – you’re saving significant labor costs and creating happier employees by improving their conditions.